John Dinham (1406–1458)

 Sir John Dinham (or Dynham) (1406–1458) was a knight from Devonshire, England.
 His principal seats were at Nutwell and Kingskerswell in South Devon and Hartland in North Devon.

 Origins

 He was the son and heir of Sir John Dinham (1359–1428) by his third wife Philippa Lovel, daughter of Sir John Lovel of Titchmarsh, Northamptonshire and Minster Lovell, Oxfordshire (d.
-19 October 1414) and Eleanor la Zouche (d. aft.
-1430).
+19 October 1414) and Eleanor la Zouche (d.
+15 March 1434).
 The Dynhams took their name from their ancient manor of Dinan in Brittany, and had been at Nutwell since about 1122 and were one of the leading gentry families in Devon.
 They founded Hartland Abbey in 1169 on their manor of Hartland.

 Career

 He was knighted at some time before 1 May 1430, at the age of 24.
 In 1431 he was in France with King Henry VI.
 In 1444 he is recorded as having been accused by the Abbot of Hartland Abbey of having broken into the Abbot's close and houses at Stoke St Nectan (next to Hartland Abbey), and having stolen his horses, sheep and cattle.
 A similar accusation had been made by the abbot against his father in 1397.